-- A. SEP Plans-Under a simplified employee pension (SEP) plan that meets the requirements of Code section 408(k), your employer may make contributions to your IRA.
+- A. SEP Plans Under a simplified employee pension (SEP) plan that meets the requirements of Code section 408(k), your employer may make contributions to your IRA.
 Your employer is required to provide you with information which describes the terms of your employer's SEP plan. - B. Spousal IRA-For contributions made for tax years beginning before 2020, if you are married and have compensation, you may contribute to an IRA established for the benefit of your spouse for any year prior to the year your spouse turns age 701⁄2, regardless of whether or not your spouse has compensation.
 For contributions made for 2020 and later tax years, you may contribute to an IRA established for the benefit of your spouse regardless of your spouse's age, if you are married and have compensation.
-You may make these spousal contributions even if you are age 73 or older.
 You must file a joint income tax return for the year for which the contribution is made.